Skip to content

 • support from specialist advisory teachers

-• extra funding of £2,000 per term for the mainstream school to help them to support your child in class
+• extra funding for the mainstream school to help them to support your child in class

 If you're not happy with the provision named in your child's EHCP

 A request for special school can only be considered through the EHCP process - either as a new assessment, or part of the annual review.
-If you're not happy with the type of provision named in your child's EHCP, you can ask your child's school to call an emergency annual review, and the request will then go back to panel.
+If you're not happy with the type of provision named in your child's EHCP, you can ask your child's school to call an early annual review.
 Alternatively, to allow more time to gather evidence to support the request, you might decide to wait until your child's next annual review and submit another request to be considered then.

-If your child doesn't meet the guidance for a place at special school, there is no right of appeal against the panel's decision.
-However, once the panel names a mainstream setting in your child's EHCP as the most suitable provision for your child, and you disagree, then you have a right to appeal.
+If you disagree with the setting named in your child's EHCP, or a decision not to amend the Plan following the annual review, then you have a right to appeal.
 Find out more about what to do if you're not happy with a decision.

 What is the guidance for changing to another special school?